 The time has finally come to put the motorcycle under the covers, bring out the hot chocolate mugs and fantasize about the new modifications your going to do over the winter.
 Don’t let a surprise replacement battery be one of them.
-Often motorcycle batteries suffer reduced lifespans, neglected during storage.
+Often motorcycle batteries suffer reduced lifespans, neglected battery maintenance during storage.
 Improper charging & parasitic draw both have an impact on your battery’s life.
 But it doesn’t have to be that way; how long your battery lasts, is up to you.

 Electronic motorcycle accessories, even the most basic ones (ECUs, clocks, key sensors) all draw a small current even when the ignition switched off.
 Often referred to as Parasitic draw.
 This can and will drain your battery voltage in as quickly as a few days.
 Prevent these draws from killing your battery, disconnect the battery.
 Even if there is no load on, batteries self-discharge.
 When batteries are left discharged, they quickly become sulfated and may permanently lose the ability to be charged.
 The best practice is to keep your battery on a maintainer at all times.